MaartenDC210/MaartenDC210/README.md

 - 👋 Hi, I’m @MaartenDC210
 - 👀 I’m interested in creating and improving applications
-- 🌱 I’m currently learning java and I'm following an evening class Software Development
 - I'm currently working as a full stack developer.
-The coding languages that I use are C#, JavaScript, HTML, CSS, Dart.
+The coding languages that I use are C#, Java, JavaScript, HTML, CSS, Dart.
 <!--- - You can contact me through [my website](https://mdecat.be/). --->

 <!---